Identifying and removing deprecated APIs

 Deprecated:

-ServiceLocator.Currentfor service resolution. - Replacement: ASP.NET Core DI container and constructor injection.
+ServiceLocator.Current.GetInstance<T>()for resolving services. - Replacement: ASP.NET Core DI container with constructor injection.

 -